Looking for the best ways to save money on your wedding? We’ve found 100 of them! While you’re here, Subscribe for future posts like this!

 Similarly to buying your wedding dress online, consider buying your wedding veil online from the same designer as your wedding gown (some designers offer both, and will know what style veil looks best with your wedding dress).
 Or seek out independent professional veil designers online.
 There are many beautiful designers on Etsy (find more in The Marketplace).
 One example is Veils of Art, whose collection contains styles for every bride in every price range.

-When you order online, you can save money versus retail spaces which tend to charge more — and you’re limited again on what is available in-store.
+When you buy online, you can save money versus retail spaces which tend to charge more — and you’re limited again on what is available in-store.

 13. Send postcard style response cards with your invitations.

 You’ll save on postage PLUS the cost of an extra envelope for each response card.